 Today we bid goodbye to a great many things.
 First off, you many have noticed our return to our old portrait layout.
 Our experiments with landscaping went about as well as my yard work (how was I supposed to know it was poison ivy?).
 [Yeah, but it looks so much better.-bunniED.]
 Secondly, we bid goodbye to SketchED and bunniED.
 It is rare to find a pair of editors so perfectly balanced between empathy and masochism.
-Both of your contributions have been massive and impactful. bunniED, your sketchy bunnies and bunny sketches will be sorely missed.
-SketchED, where will we be without your lordship stepping upon us?
+Both of your contributions have been massive and impactful. bunniED, your sketchED, where will we be without your lordship stepping upon us?